eric-burel/data-fetching-patterns-in-react/README.md

 // Proceed to render using the data
 ```

 The assumption here is that `getAsyncStates` initiates the network request automatically upon being called.
 However, this might not always align with the caller's needs.
-To offer more control, we also expose a `fetch` function within the returned object, allowing the initiation of the request at a more appropriate time, according to the caller's discretion.
+To offer more control, we can also expose a `fetch` function within the returned object, allowing the initiation of the request at a more appropriate time, according to the caller's discretion.
 Additionally, a `refetch` function could be provided to enable the caller to re-initiate the request as needed, such as after an error or when updated data is required.
 The `fetch` and `refetch` functions can be identical in implementation, or `refetch` might include logic to check for cached results and only re-fetch data if necessary.

 ```tsx
 const { loading, error, data, fetch, refetch } = getAsyncStates(url);